ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Dot-and-Cross-Products.md

 \end{align}
 $$

-Here we find that the dot product has given us the projection of the vector onto the x and y axis respectively.
+Here we find that the dot product has given us the projection of the vector onto the x and y axis respectively, something done frequently in engineering and physics.

-Now we are in a position to see how the dot product works.
+Now we are finally in a position to see how the dot product works.
 If instead of a unit vector we used a second regular vector, we would still have the $$ r \cos \theta $$ part but instead of (1) for the unit vector we will have the magnitude of the second vector.
 It's saying take all of the second vector and multiply it by the amount of the first vector that lies in the same direction.
 Conversely you could think of the projection being from the second onto the first, it doesn't matter.

-Now lets look at this from a more coordinate oriented viewpoint.
+Now lets look at how the coordinate oriented definition #2 can be derived from definition #1.
 Here we write $$ \vec{u} $$ and $$ \vec{v} $$ as a linear combination of the standard $$ \mathbb{R}3 $$ unit vectors:

 $$
 \begin{align}